Mines, Claws & Princesses (2018)

-At this point I might as well just fucking quote the adventure verbatim because the writing is so short yet so fucking poignant I cannot praise it enough.
-Fuck the grammar, this shit resonates with the standing waves of the ancient times, when there was no internet and thus men were forced to battle Manticores and climb mountains for entertainment.
+At this point I might as well just fucking quote the adventure verbatim in lieu of my review because the writing is so short yet so fucking poignant I cannot praise it enough.
+Fuck the occasional grammatical lapse, this shit resonates with the standing waves of the ancient times, when there was no internet and thus men were forced to battle Manticores and climb mountains for entertainment.

 The dragon takes special joy when monsters swarm forth to smash art and disfigure beauty.